-ENvironnement JEUnesse filed an application for authorization against the Government of Canada to institute a class action on behalf of all Quebec resident aged 35 and under.
+ENvironnement JEUnesse (ENJEU) filed an application against the Government of Canada for authorization to institute a class action on behalf of all Quebec resident aged 35 and under.
 The class action seeks a declaration that the Canadian government’s behaviour in the fight against climate change infringes on the rights of the youth, as well as an order to pay punitive damages.
 The action also seeks to put an end to this interference with Class Members’ fundamental rights.

 According to ENJEU, the Canadian government’s behaviour infringes on a number of rights protected by the Canadian Charter of Rights and Freedoms and Quebec’s Charter of Human Rights and Freedoms: